Sanish-Ramlal-crdn/automation-project/README.md

 npx playwright test ./tests/ui/[test_file_name].spec.ts
 ```

-You can also select the browser on which to run the tests.
+You can also select the browser on which to run the tests, else it will run on all 3 browsers by default.
 For example

 Chromium
 ```javascript
 npx playwright test --project=chromium
 ```

-And you can also choose to activate headed mode
+And you can also choose to activate headed mode, as the deault mode is headless

 Headed
 ```javascript
 npx playwright test --headed
 ```

-You can view a report after doing a test by running the following command
+You can view the report after doing a test by running the following command

 Report
 ```javascript